-- a) The Terms of Reference for all studies, reports, and plans required to be prepared in accordance with the provisions of this Secondary Plan, shall be prepared or approved by the Town, prior to initiating each study, report or plan.

-- b) Studies, report and plans required by this Secondary Plan shall be completed to the satisfaction of the Town and the Toronto and Region Conservation Authority, where applicable, by qualified professionals, who are licensed to practice in Ontario, and who are recognized and accepted by the Town as having the appropriate technical knowledge and experience to complete the required work specified in the related study Terms of Reference.

-- c) The Town may require peer review of any study, report or plan required by this Secondary Plan, or submitted in respect of an application for development approval relating to lands within the Planning District.
-Proponents of development may be required to provide funding for a peer review.

-- d) Development approval on lands within the Planning District shall be consistent with the recommendations and requirements of all studies, reports and plans required to be completed in accordance with the provisions of this Secondary Plan.
-Where required by this Secondary Plan, a study, report or plan shall be approved by the Town prior to development approval.

-- e) The following studies are required prior to the consideration of any Precinct Plans:

-- i.
-A Master Environmental Servicing Plan
+- a) The Terms of Reference for all studies, reports, and plans required to be prepared in accordance with the provisions of this Secondary Plan, shall be prepared or approved by the Town, prior to initiating each study, report or plan. - b) Studies, report and plans required by this Secondary Plan shall be completed to the satisfaction of the Town and the Toronto and Region Conservation Authority, where applicable, by qualified professionals, who are licensed to practice in Ontario, and who are recognized and accepted by the Town as having the appropriate technical knowledge and experience to complete the required work specified in the related study Terms of Reference. - c) The Town may require peer review of any study, report or plan required by this Secondary Plan, or submitted in respect of an application for development approval relating to lands within the Planning District.
+Proponents of development may be required to provide funding for a peer review. - d) Development approval on lands within the Planning District shall be consistent with the recommendations and requirements of all studies, reports and plans required to be completed in accordance with the provisions of this Secondary Plan.
+Where required by this Secondary Plan, a study, report or plan shall be approved by the Town prior to development approval. - e) The following studies are required prior to the consideration of any Precinct Plans: - i) Langstaff Gateway Development Phasing Plan - ii) A Master Environmental Servicing Plan; - iii) Environmental Site Assessments; - iv) A Community Energy Plan; - v) Sustainable Development Strategy; - vi) Master Operations and Maintenance Plan; - vii) A Financial Impact Analysis;

-- ii.
-An Environmental Management Study

-- iii.
-A Community Energy Plan

-- iv.
-Sustainable Development Strategy

-- v.
-Master Operations and Maintenance Plan

-- vi.
-Contaminate Soils Study and Strategy

-- vii.
-Woodlot Management Plan